 HMH operates in an international environment involving a diversity of countries and cultures and international transaction and contracts.
-The Code of Conduct contains a "zero tolerance" policy for bribery and corruption, and guides employees in regard to any potential conflicts of interest.
+The Code of Conduct contains a "zero tolerance" policy for bribery and corruption, and guides employees regarding any potential conflicts of interest.